Ten reasons to try smart turkey before e-cigarettes

 Many are trying to convince you that it's simply too hard to quit smoking, that you are hopelessly hooked and should give up on "real" quitting.
-While true that there is no more deadly nicotine delivery vehicle than cigarettes, it's also true that fully arresting your addiction is vastly more do-able and far more wonderful than your wanting for that next fix suggests.
+While obvious that there is no more deadly nicotine delivery device than cigarettes, it's also true that fully arresting your addiction is vastly more do-able and far more wonderful than your wanting for that next fix suggests.

 Here are 10 reasons to devote time to learning how to stop smoking nicotine instead of how to start using e-cigs and adjust to vaping:

-True or False: The body becomes nicotine-free and you move beyond peak withdrawal within 72 hours of ending all use of nicotine.
+- True or False: The fact that nicotine's blood serum elimination half-life is roughly 2 hours guarantees that the body will become 100% nicotine-free, that brain receptors will begin re-sensitizing, and that you will move beyond peak withdrawal within 72 hours of ending all nicotine use.
 True

-True or False: Over time, smart turkey quitters become calmer, more energetic and overall feel better than people who continue to feed an active addiction to nicotine.
+- True or False: Over time, smart turkey quitters become calmer, more energetic and overall feel better than people who continue to feed their addiction nicotine.
 True

+#7.
 Harm elimination far wiser than harm reduction - Is nicotine safe, is it safe to vape?
 Absolutely not!
 Nicotine is a potent natural insecticide.
-In fact, the neonicotineoid imidacloprid is the most widely used insecticide in the world.
+In fact, the neonicotineoid imidacloprid (a synthetic nicotine), is the most widely used insecticide in the world.

 While e-cigarettes are clearly safer than smoking, e-cig users deserve warning that they are acting as human guinea pigs.
 For example, we know that it takes up to 10 years after quitting entirely to reduce smoking lung cancer risks by 30 to 50%.
 What we don't know is the long term consequences of inhaling vaporized nicotine into lungs and a body already damaged by years of smoking.